What is the difference between SSI, SSDI, and individual disability insurance?

 For longer-lasting disability protection, you should consider a long-term policy.
 It's important to note that even with the most generous plan, STD benefits rarely last for more than a year.

-Long-term disability insurance (LTD)
+Long-term disability insurance

 LTD is for the same kinds of long-lasting disabilities covered by SSDI — but it may be considered easier to qualify for, and the benefit amount could be much more generous, depending on the policy and circumstances.
 Here are some key facts:

-One of the advantages of getting a private LTD policy has to do with the benefit amount and the relative ease of qualifying for benefits.
-In a properly designed long term disability policy, the benefit amount should generally replace about 60%-80% of your after-tax income.
+One of the advantages of getting a private LTD policy has to do with the benefit amount and the relative ease of qualifying for benefits: In a properly designed long-term disability policy, the benefit amount should generally replace about 60%–80% of your after-tax income.
 That said, since benefit levels affect premium cost, a higher benefit could make the policy unaffordable, leading you to let the coverage lapse; a lower benefit could leave you struggling to make ends meet.

 An individual LTD policy can have a benefit period as short as two years — or it can go all the way to retirement (or until you recover from being disabled).
 Of course, the longer the benefit period, the more expensive the policy.

-SSI (Supplemental Security Income) | SSDI (Social Security Disability Insurance) | Individually long term disability insurance | |
+SSI | SSDI | Individually long-term disability insurance | |

-Program Type | Government sponsored | Government sponsored | Private insurance |
+Program type | Government sponsored | Government sponsored | Private insurance |

-Eligibility Requirements | Little or no income, little or no resources, and a disability, blindness or are age 65 or older | Paid into Social Security for a minimum of approximately 10 years; accumulated the requisite number of work credits | Eligibility differs by insurance company; application required |
+Eligibility requirements | Little or no income, little or no resources, a disability, blindness, or are age 65 or older | Paid into Social Security for a minimum of approximately 10 years; accumulated the requisite number of work credits | Eligibility differs by insurance company; application required |

-Premium cost | No premium cost | Part of each Social Security tax payment is put toward premiums | Premiums differ by insurance company; average 1-3% of annual income |
+Premium cost | No premium cost | Part of each Social Security tax payment is put toward premiums | Premiums differ by insurance company; average 1%-3% of annual income |

-Disabilities covered | Under age 65 must have a disability that affects the ability to work for a year or more or will result in death, or – for children – severely limits daily activity | Long-lasting or permanent medical issues that make you incapable of doing any work of any kind in any occupation | Depending on the definition of disability, long-lasting or permanent medical issues that make you incapable of doing work any occupation, or keep you from working in your own occupation |
+Disabilities covered | Under age 65 must have a disability that affects the ability to work for a year or more or will result in death, or — for children — severely limits daily activity | Long-lasting or permanent medical issues that make you incapable of doing any work of any kind in any occupation | Depending on the definition of disability, long-lasting or permanent medical issues that make you incapable of doing work in any occupation, or keep you from working in your own occupation |

-Benefit Amounts | As of 2024, the full Federal Benefit Rate (FBR) for SSI recipients was $943 per month for an individual and $1,415 per month for a couple8 | In 2023, the average SSDI payment was $1,489 per month6 | Benefit amounts differ by policy, but most LTD policies are generally designed to replace 60-80% of income |
+Benefit amounts | As of 2026, the full Federal Benefit Rate for SSI recipients was $994 per month for an individual and $1,491 per month for a couple8 | In 2026, the average SSDI payment was $1,630 per month9 | Benefit amounts differ by policy, but most LTD policies are generally designed to replace 60%-80% of income |

-Benefit Period | In most cases, benefits continue for as long as one has the qualifying disability | Benefits continue until age 65 (unless disability resolves itself earlier), at which point you should qualify for Social Security retirement benefits | Benefit periods differ by policy; can be as short as two years – or can go all the way to retirement (or until you recover from being disabled) |
+Benefit period | In most cases, benefits continue for as long as one has the qualifying disability | Benefits continue until age 65 (unless disability resolves itself earlier), at which point you should qualify for Social Security retirement benefits | Benefit periods differ by policy; can be as short as two years — or can go all the way to retirement (or until you recover from being disabled) |

 Advantages | No work-related requirements; no premium cost | Premiums covered by Social Security tax payments; generous benefit period | Generous benefit amounts; ease of qualifying for benefits |